 Checking my mom’s computer the next morning, the duplicate hard drive sat on the desk fully loaded.
 I unplugged the device and went to work on the original hard drive.
 First, I ran the two utilities: Find Duplicates and Find Large Files.
 The Find Duplicates feature was easy-to-use and automated.
 The application searched and the duplicate files stacked up in the results.
 We selected only duplicates that we recognized to make sure we didn’t remove anything important.
 Then the duplicates could be deleted.
 The software automatically made aliases linking to the most current version of that file.
 This cleaned over 5GB of data from my Mom’s computer.

 The Find Large Files process was more delicate.
 I had to specify the minimum file size and the time frame.
 I choose 40 MB and 50 days.
 I wanted to find large, unused files from a long time ago.
 I wasn’t disappointed.
 A whole host of files in a vast structure of folders appeared.
 Here I had to be careful: some of the files might still to be valuable.
 There were obvious old softwares I could erase, random user and computer files, and history in the form of downloads, support folders, desktop files and user profile features.

 Some of the next features were as easy as the click of a button.
 Since the computer was running macOS 10.10 Yosemite, I still needed to manually fix permissions, something that is now automated in later operating systems.
 Fix Permissions took several minutes to find and repair all of the permission inconsistencies.
-Physical Check and Consistency Check gave a series of green check signs indicating the components of the hard drive were good.
+Physical Check and Consistency Check gave a series of green check signs indicating the components of the hard drive and the file system were good.
 Instant DrivePulse scanned through the hard drive looking for problems.

 To use the powerful core features in Drive Genius, you are required to create a secondary Bootwell drive to work on the internal hard drive.
-I scrounged out a 64GB hard drive from an old filing cabinet, made sure none of the contents were important, then erased the data from the drive.
-The Drive Genius application used the secondary Bootwell drive to boot the system and make significant hard drive changes.
+I scrounged out a 32GB USB 3.0 flash drive from one of my drawers, made sure none of the contents were important, then erased the data from the drive.
+The Drive Genius application used the secondary Bootwell drive to boot the system so I could use the utilities on the internal drive.

 So, I booted from the secondary hard drive and up came the Drive Genius interface against a blank white screen with the Drive Genius logo.
-I clicked the Defrag option, and then the next button, and nothing happened.
+I clicked the Defrag option, but nothing happened.
 I hovered over the feature and was provided with a message that Defrag was not supported for this drive.
-I checked the system again and, there it said, the 2011 Mac iOs has a solid state drive, and solid state drives cannot be defragged because it does not improve their performance and can decrease their lifespan.
+I checked the system again and realized it had an SSD, a solid state drive, and solid state drives cannot be defragged because it does not improve their performance and can decrease their lifespan.

-Before my coffee break, I started the Malware Scan, and left it alone.
+I started the Malware Scan, and left it alone.
 An hour later, the scan picked up numerous malware files.
-I recognized them from a sketchy streaming site: they were “flash player” files that automatically downloaded from the internet.
+I recognized that they were found in the Apple Mail on the computer.

 Investing in Drive Genius is an easier, worry-free option to consider before needing a Data Rescue software.
-The slight nervousness I felt going through Drive Genius’s safe interface doesn’t compare to the sheer panic of potentially losing your hard drive in an emergency situation.
+Getting familiar with Drive Genius’ safe interface doesn’t compare to the sheer panic of potentially losing your hard drive in an emergency situation.

-I am comfortable recommending Drive Genius to more experienced computer users with a boatload of data on their hard drive.
+I am comfortable recommending Drive Genius to any computer users with important data on their hard drives.
 The all-in-one features and the automation of DrivePulse makes the software worthwhile for Mac users.
-For less experienced Mac users, try the demo version first.
-If you can follow the changes and diagnostics that the software makes to your hard drive, you will enjoy the premium collection of features.
+If you’re unsure, try the free version first.
+If you like the changes and diagnostics that the software makes for your hard drive, you will enjoy the premium collection of features.
 And don’t hesitate to contact Prosoft’s support staff with any questions you may have.